Colors can make or break your visualization.

 Based on the scale you chose in step 2, you can decide how many hues you need in the palette:

-Before getting too creative, take a look at your data and see whether there’s an obvious set of colors.
+Before getting too creative, take a look at your data to see if there’s an obvious set of colors.

 Your application or corporate style guide might be a good starting point.
 If you don’t have one of those, see if there are any color sets your users are likely to understand without a legend.